mfgnerd/mfgnerd_dawn/memory-bank/activeContext.md

 *   Flex item display properties (`inline-block`) can conflict with parent flex container rules (`inline-flex`).
 *   Targeting SVGs directly for `fill` might not work if they use `fill="currentColor"`.
 Instead, set the `color` property of the parent element (e.g., the button).
 *   Homepage-specific elements (like `h1` for the logo) might require targeted CSS rules to override default browser styles or theme styles applied only on that page type.
 *   Active navigation link styles can be modified using the `.header__active-menu-item` class and CSS text-decoration properties.
+Need to ensure hover rules don't override the active style unintentionally, and avoid theme-specific overrides if the general rule suffices.
 *   Navigation link hover effects are controlled by the `.header__menu-item:hover` and `.header__menu-item:hover span` rules.